macoj/swarm_interaction_network/README.md

 # Analyzing Swarm Intelligence
 Assessing a swarm intelligence technique by analyzing the interactions of the individuals.
+This is still a working-in-progress project.
+Some tutorials on how to use this code follows:

+* [[Tutorial 1]](Tutorial_1.ipynb) How to perform simple analysis.

-This is the code for most of the experiments in:
+Here you will find the code for most of the experiments in the papers above.

-## Towards a Network-based Approach to Analyze Particle Swarm Optimizers
+### Towards a Network-based Approach to Analyze Particle Swarm Optimizers
 > Oliveira, Marcos, Carmelo JA Bastos-Filho, and Ronaldo Menezes.
 "Towards a network-based approach to analyze particle swarm optimizers."
 Swarm Intelligence (SIS), 2014 IEEE Symposium on.
 IEEE, 2014.
 ```tex
 @inproceedings{oliveira2014towards,